ThisTestUser/Docs/ClientStuff.md

 ###Carrot Client

+Now lets see how 0.9.1 does...

+AAC Click TP - This isn't how it is supposed to be done at all.

+AntiAAC - This also is a fail.

+AAC Fly - Another fail, even if it does work it can only fly about 3 blocks.

+AAC Spider - Looks like a fail phase.

 A pure example of how stupid/skiddy some clients can be and wizardhax still allows it.

 **Obfuscation**- It claims to be "skid-protected", but the MC source was **never obfuscated**!